MicrosoftDocs/Viva/Viva/engage/eac-answers-importer.md

 - MET150
 ---

-# Generate questions and answers by importing documents to Viva Engage
+# Generate questions and answers in Viva Engage by importing documents

-Community admins can generate question-and-answer pairs by uploading FAQs and other documents in Viva Engage.
+Community admins can generate question-and-answer pairs by uploading FAQs and other informational documents in Viva Engage.
 The Answers Intelligent Importer uses AI to transform your static documents into dynamic interactive conversations, ensuring that your organization's valuable content is easy to retrieve and reuse.
 Generated answers follow the same rules as other content: they're visible to anyone in your organization who has a Viva Suite license, unless you posted them to a private community.

 >[!NOTE]
 >Currently this premium feature is only available for communities, but will soon be accessible to Engage admins on the Answers page.
 Viva Engage premium is included with a _Viva Suite_ or _Employee Communities and Communications_ license.

-## Enable the Answers Intelligent Importer feature
+## Enable the Answers Intelligent Importer

 Engage admins can control the Answers Intelligent Importer in their Viva Engage network through these steps.
 The importer is on by default.